venbee/Skill-Set/NLP/NLP-Notes.md

 - There is another approach called the non-greedy approach, also called the lazy approach, where the regex stops looking for the pattern once a particular condition is satisfied.

 ### RE Functions
+#### re.match()
+#### re.search()
+#### re.findall()
+#### re.finditer()
+#### re.sub()

+- The match function will only match if the pattern is present at the very start of the string.
+- The search function will look for the pattern starting from the left of the string and keeps searching until it sees the pattern and then returns the match.
+- the re.sub() function.
+It is used to substitute a substring with another substring of your choice.
+- The result of the findall() function is a list of all the matches and the finditer() function is used in a 'for' loop to iterate through each separate match one by one.

+### Grouping
+- Sometimes you need to extract sub-patterns out of a larger pattern.
+This can be done by using grouping.
+- Grouping is achieved using the parenthesis operators.
+- Grouping is a very useful technique when you want to extract substrings from an entire match.
+-